This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - An object with infected blood or body fluids on it touches your wound

-- Unprotected sex with someone who has hepatitis B, sex with more than one partner, or you are a man who has sex with men
+- Unprotected sex with an infected person, sex with more than one partner, or you are a man who has sex with men

 - Close contact with an infected person